dvreeze/mdbexample/README.md

 * container-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)
 * bean-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)

+In any case, never mix resource-local transactions with JTA transactions, and never mix container-managed transactions with bean-managed transactions.

 The term "JTA transaction" is used rather loosely above.
 It does not necessarily mean that JTA as Jakarta EE API is used ("jakarta.ejb" annotations qualify as well), but the term is used for container-managed and bean-managed transactions in an EJB context.
 In other words, the term is used for transactions that are not resource-local